-Students will be required to answer 4 FRQs in 90 min.
+Students are required to answer 3 FRQs in 80 min.

 Students should label each answer with their appropriate letter. a) b)i etc. They should NOT write one giant paragraph as it annoys the grader.
 (No points taken off, but it makes it harder to grade)

 If the question asks for a specific number of answers, they should only write that number.
 Ex: Describe 2 benefits of electric cars.
 Kids should limit to two different and unique benefits.
 If they write a third, or fourth….its not graded.
 If one of the first two is wrong, and their second and third are correct, the student still only receives 1 out of 2 points.
 This is DIFFERENT than some AP® History courses in which the grader will read and read and try to find points.
 Make sure you make this distinction for the kids.